joaocorreiaprof/Alpha/README.md

   - An index page for posts.
   - An index page for users, showing all users and buttons for sending follow requests to users the user is not already following or have a pending request.

+## Additional Features

+- **Games**:

+  - A dedicated page to display 5 games that users can select and play:
+    - Where's Waldo
+    - Battleship
+    - Tic Tac Toe
+    - Etch A Sketch
+    - Rock Paper Scissors

+- **Messaging**:
+  - Integrated with another project called Binary Buzz, a messaging app that allows users to:
+    - Send individual messages to each other.
+    - Participate in a global chat where all users can talk.
+    - Create and join groups for group messaging.

 ## Project Structure

 This project follows a well-structured organization to ensure maintainability and scalability: